Due to severe weather conditions, we will not be able to ship orders till Jan 29th

 Capacity: 35ml

-Single-cup: Comes with a pouch and a certificate.
+Comes with a certificate.

 NOTE: This teacup is handmade.
 It makes each teacup truly unique and one of a kind.